richZ-Z/ML-Automixer-Project/README.md

 # ML-Automixer-Project

 SETUP:
-metadata.csv and annotations folder (required for you to find in the SALAMI dataset cause its big) from SALAMI. should be on the same folder level as the python script.
+metadata.csv, SALAMI_iTunes_library, and annotations folder (required for you to find in the SALAMI dataset cause its big and i haven't pulled this repo yet) from [SALAMI](https://github.com/DDMAL/salami-data-public/tree/master). these files should all be on the same folder level as the python script.

 the joincsv.py file is just a little messing around to figure out how to join the csvs (i mean basically SQL in Python)